What is Post-Exposure Prophylaxis?

 Why can’t PEP therapy be taken after 72 hours from the point of exposure?

 Research has shown that PEP has little or no effect in preventing HIV infection if it is started more than 72 hours after HIV exposure.
 HIV makes copies of itself once it enters your body and it takes about three days for it to spread through your body.
-When HIV is only in a few cells where it entered the body, it can sometimes be stopped by PEP but when it is in many cells in many places in the body, it can no longer be eliminated.
+When HIV is only in a few cells where it entered the body, it can sometimes be stopped by PEP but when it is in many cells in many places in the body, PEP will no longer work.

 - CDC – HIV in Healthcare Settings